 What Are STC Ratings?

-An STC label delineates how well a partition, such as a wall, blocks sound and reduces noise.
-Ratings are determined by playing a specific tone near the material and measuring the decibel value (dB) on either side.
+An STC label delineates how partitions and walls effectively block sound and reduce noise.
+Ratings are determined by broadcasting a specific auditory tone near the material, and measuring the dB on both sides.
 The higher the STC value, the better its insulation.

-Rankings are calculated using a logarithmic formula, and can’t be combined.
-For example, a single ¼-inch piece of glass is 31 STC, but two ¼-inch pieces next to each other add up to 36, not 62.
+Rankings are then calculated using a logarithmic formula that cannot be combined.
+For example, a single ¼-inch piece of glass is 31 STC, but two ¼-inch pieces next to each other equal 36, rather than 62 STC.

 What STC Rating Do I Need for Glass?

-Standard construction practices typically leave gaps that enable noise to bypass even the most insulated walls.
-Soundwaves follow the path of least resistance, and can travel through HVAC vents, up through ceilings and over walls, and even electrical outlets.
-The movement of noise through the smallest cracks is called “acoustic flanking.”
+Standard construction practices typically leave gaps allowing noise to bypass even the most insulated walls.
+Soundwaves follow the path of least resistance and can travel through HVAC vents, up through ceilings and over walls, and even electrical outlets.
+Noise movement through even the smallest cracks is called acoustic flanking.

-Walls made from 50 STC-rated materials can drop into the mid-30s just by acoustic flanking.
-If you want to eliminate that noise, there are a number of things you can do, with glass one of the last upgrades.
+Glass walls constructed from 50 STC-rated materials can drop into the mid-30s via acoustic flanking.
+There are several options and upgrades you can implement to eliminate this noise.
 This includes adding a layer of drywall, filling gaps with acoustic sealant, and upgrading doors.
-You can also use a special ambient-noise system—called sound-masking—that plays at a specific frequency and blocks noise throughout an office.
-Upgraded panes of glass, called lites, are expensive, and won’t be effective unless other areas of the room are also tightly sealed.
+You can also use a special ambient noise system known as sound masking.
+When broadcast at a specific frequency, this works to block noise throughout an office.

-The following are several strategies and respective applications to help improve the noise insulation of a glass partition, keeping in mind high STC panes aren’t always necessary:
+The following are several strategies and respective applications to help improve the noise insulation of a glass partition.
+Keep in mind high STC panes aren’t always necessary in some instances:

-A single lite has an STC rating ranging from the high-20s to the mid-30s, with its score rising as the glass gets thicker.
-For reference, standard house walls are 33 STC, while studio-level soundproofing requires a rating of at least 45.
-With this in mind, a score in the mid-30s might seem low, but it’s fine for the majority of office spaces lacking all-glass construction.
+A single lite has an STC rating ranging from the high-20s to mid-30s, with its score increasing as glass becomes thicker.
+Standard walls in most homes are 33 STC, while studio-level soundproofing requires a rating of at least 45.
+With this in mind, a mid-30s score might seem low, but it’s suitable for office spaces lacking all-glass construction.

-Laminating glass is a popular way to increase an STC rating when cost and thermal insulation aren’t concerns.
-Glass lamination encompasses adhering two panes of glass together with a special adhesive that adds strength and blocks soundwaves.
-The adhesive—usually PolyVinyl Butyral (PVB) or Ethylene Vinyl Acetate (EVA)—hardens and keeps the two lites together, even if they crack.
-This is similarly utilized to make windshields and other extra-tough glass.
+Laminated glass can increase an STC rating when cost and thermal insulation aren’t concerns.
+Lamination comprises adhering two panes of glass together with a special adhesive to add strength and block soundwaves.
+PolyVinyl Butyral (PVB) or Ethylene Vinyl Acetate (EVA) adhesives harden to keep the two lites together, even if cracking should occur at some point.
+This is similarly utilized to create windshields and other extra-strength, durable glass.

-PVB and EVA alone are good insulators, with some laminated panes’ STC ratings reaching as high as 40 or more.
-The exact ranking depends on the thickness of the glass and adhesive.
-Special acoustic PVBs are also available to block even more noise, but they come at an additional cost.
+PVB and EVA alone are solid insulators, with some laminated panes’ STC ratings reaching as high as 40 or more.
+The exact ranking depends on the glass and its adhesive thickness.
+Consider special acoustic PVBs to block higher noise levels if your budget permits.

 Double-glazed, or double-pane glass features two lites in a frame with a layer of air between them.
-This setup is often used to help with thermal efficiency in homes, but isn’t necessary for interior rooms.
-Sometimes, air is substituted with other gasses, such as argon, because they have better insulating properties.
+This setup is often used for thermal efficiency in homes, but isn’t necessary for interior rooms.
+Due to its higher insulating properties, other gasses such as argon are sometimes substituted for air.

-The gap between lites provides acoustic insulation as well, which helps improve STC ratings.
-Heat efficiency usually requires a maximum gap of 16 mm, but a larger gap is always better for soundproofing.
-The farther soundwaves have to travel, the better.
+The gap between lites also provides acoustic insulation to improve STC ratings.
+Heat efficiency usually requires a maximum gap of 16 millimeters, but a larger space is always better for soundproofing.

-Double-glazed glass can also provide an STC rating of up to 40, but is typically even more expensive than laminated glass, and only used for exterior applications.
+Double-glazed glass can also provide an STC rating of up to 40.
+Costing more than other materials, this is used mainly for exterior applications.

 Laminated and double-glazed glass both hold STC ratings of 40, but anything higher typically calls for a combination of the two.
 Maximum noise insulation is achieved by laminating one or more lites in a double-pane piece.

-The vast majority of glass advertised as “sound-proof” consists of this combo, for maximum noise cancellation, with STCs of 45 to 50, or higher.
-This type of glass is likely overkill, however, unless you’re building a professional recording studio.
+Most glass advertised as soundproof consists of this combination for maximum noise cancellation with STCs of 45 to 50, or higher.
+This glass type isn’t necessary unless your application requires the highest soundproofing levels, such as a professional recording studio.

-If you want to make an office quieter, make sure to fill all gaps during construction, and install high-quality doors and drywall.
-With these improvements in place, single-pane glass is the best for the majority of interior applications.
+To achieve quieter office areas, ensure all gaps are filled out during construction, and install high-quality doors and drywall.
+With these improvements, single-pane glass is the best for the majority of interior applications.

 Dillmeier Glass Company

-If you still have questions about STC Ratings, or want more detailed feedback on your project, contact us today, and we’ll help you find the perfect solution for your specific situation.
+Contact us today for questions about STC Ratings, or for additional feedback on your project.
+We’ll help you find the perfect solution for your specific application and needs.